This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links. Merci!

 Instead of chopping the apple, I shredded it so the pieces would distribute a little more evenly across the batter.

-Now if your plans include making a batch of candied apples, all natural roasted and chopped peanuts are available in larger “bulk” quantities.
+Now if your plans include making a batch of candied apples, all natural roasted peanuts are available in larger “bulk” quantities.
 These unsalted peanuts chopped peanuts are perfect for baking purposes and to top ice cream desserts.

 Why did I not use the 1 1/3 cups of water specified in the recipe?
 I figured the shredded apple would render enough juice while baking to make up for close to 1/3 cup of liquid.